mixxxdj/mixxx/CODE_OF_CONDUCT.md

 Treat everyone with respect.
 Build on each other's ideas.
 Each of us has the right to enjoy our experience and participate without fear of harassment, discrimination, or condescension, whether blatant or subtle.
-Remember that Chromium is a geographically distributed team and that you may not be communicating with someone in their primary language.
+Remember that Mixxx is a geographically distributed team and that you may not be communicating with someone in their primary language.
 We all get frustrated when working on hard problems, but we cannot allow that frustration to turn into personal attacks.